-Vitamin D3: The Evidence in Children and Adolescents
+Vitamin D: The Evidence in Children

 - The prevalence of vitamin D insufficiency in children may vary enormously according to a number of factors: latitude, ethnicity, social status, critical diseases and supplementation1,2

 - A re-assessment of Recommended Dietary Allowance (RDA) for vitamin D (set as the intake associated with 25(OH)D levels >50nmol/L) was carried out in Canada and demonstrated inadequate RDAs in 14.1% of 6-11 year olds and 26.3% of 12-19 year olds3

 - Vitamin D deficiency is a common condition in adolescents.
 In the UK, Absoud (2011) found vitamin D levels were insufficient in 35% of 1102 subjects aged 4-18 years and decreased with age in both sexes, (mean=62.1nmol/L, 95% CI 60.4-63.7)4

 - Vitamin D is significantly associated with muscle power and force in adolescent girls5

 - In 2008, Cashman demonstrated that 12 and 15 year old girls in Northern Ireland with high vitamin D status (>74.1nmol/L) had significantly greater forearm (but not heel) BMD and lower serum PTH concentrations and bone turnover markers than did those with low vitamin D status.
 This was not observed in boys6